vmalnathnambiar/exfilms/docs/how-to-create-a-target-file.md

 # How to Create a Target File

 > [!NOTE]\
-> To create the target file, I would highly recommend the use of Google Sheets.
+> To create the target file, it is highly recommend to use Google Sheets.
 This will enable you to easily save and/or publish the sheet to the web as tsv with ease.

 ### Table of Contents

 1. [File Layout](#file-layout)

 2. [Save to Local Device](#save-to-local-device)

 3. [Publish to Web](#publish-to-web)

 <br>

 ## File Layout

 The targeted m/z filtering method provided by ExfilMS for spectra filtering requires a target file.
-This target file should consist of the following data:
+The target file consists of the following data:

-- Analyte Name
+- Compound Name (compoundName)

+- Compound Type (compoundType)

+  - Mass Calibration Reference
+  - Internal Standard
-- Analyte Type
+  - Endogenous Analyte
+  - Product

-- m/z Value
+- m/z Value (mzValue)

-- Retention Time
+- Retention Time (retentionTime)

-- MS Level
+- MS Level (msLevel)

-- Associated Internal Standards
+- Internal Standard (internalStandard)

-- Associated Products
+- Products (product)

 <br>

-To create this target file, you **MUST** follow the layout shown below.
+To create the target file, you must follow the layout shown below.

 ![layout](../img/targetFile/layout.png)

 > [!IMPORTANT]\
-> The header names MUST match the headers displayed in the layout.
+> The header names must match the headers displayed in the layout.

 <br>